Looking for the best things to do in Lake Havasu City? Here’s everything you need to know.

 Local Tip: On the south side of the road, look for a brown sign with binoculars.
 Drive-up the rough dirt road to an overlook where you can see fall colors. – Leslie, Havasu Rocks Volunteer

-If you are visiting in January, consider planning your trip around the Lake Havasu Balloon Festival and Fair when hot air balloons fill the sky.
-They take off from the island and some surrounding parking lots and golf courses.
+If you are visiting in January, consider planning your trip around the Lake Havasu Balloon Festival and Fair.
+They take off from the island and surrounding parking lots and golf courses.
+We went for a day for the 2023 event, but unfortunately, it was too windy for the balloons to launch.

-The next event is January 20-23, 2022 at Lake Havasu State Park.
-The schedule hasn’t been released yet but you can find it here once it does.
+The next event is January 18-21, 2024, at Lake Havasu State Park.
+The schedule hasn’t been released yet, but you can find it here once it does.
 Try to catch a mass ascension!

 Local Tip: Whether you want to see it from land or water, be sure to review the parking rules and boating rules.